Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

 In the first example, $f(x)+\tfrac{1}{4}g(x)^2$ decomposes into the product of a quadratic and a quartic polynomial over $K=\mathbb{Q}_2(\omega)$ and the splitting field has Galois group $C_2^3$.
-Over the residue field $k=\mathbb{F}_4$, $g(x)$ decomposes into a linear and a quadratic factor, therefore the action of $\Gamma_K$ on $\calA[2](\overline{K})$ is by the group $C_2$.
+Over the residue field $k=\mathbb{F}_4$, $g(x)$ decomposes into a linear and a quadratic factor; therefore the action of $\Gamma_K$ on $\calA[2](\overline{K})$ is by the group $C_2$.
 We checked that there are two possible quadratic extensions of $K$ compatible with the Galois action over which the sequence \eqref{seq} splits, namely, the two ramified extensions that split the quartic factor of $f(x)+\tfrac{1}{4}g(x)^2$.
 Each of these gives rise to eight possible sections that would split the sequence, so that in total over the splitting field we would have the sixteen possible sections that we described earlier.\\

 In the rest of the examples, we always have that $f(x)+\tfrac{1}{4}g(x)^2$ is irreducible over $K$ and the splitting field has $A_4$ as its Galois group.
-Furthermore, over the residue field, $g(x)$ is also irreducible so its Galois group is $C_3$.
-From the Sylow theorems, we deduce that there are four Sylow $3$-subgroups, which have index four in $A_4$, and from the Galois correspondence we deduce that these must correspond to four field extensions of $K$ of degree four.
-Over any of these extensions, $f(x)+\tfrac{1}{4}g(x)^2$ splits into two cubic polynomials and we can construct four sections splitting the sequence \eqref{seq}.
-These extensions were generally easy to find, with the exception of the last two examples where, in order to find the sequences over which the sequences split, we had to explicitly find the fixed field by the Sylow $3$-subgroups.\\
+Furthermore, over the residue field, $g(x)$ is also irreducible, so its Galois group is $C_3$.
+From the Sylow theorems, we deduce that there are four Sylow $3$-subgroups, which have index four in $A_4$, and from the Galois correspondence, we deduce that these must correspond to four field extensions of $K$ of degree four.
+Over any of these extensions, $f(x)+\tfrac{1}{4}g(x)^2$ splits into two cubic polynomials and we can construct four sections splitting the sequence \eqref{seq}. \\